cbmr-data/cbmr-data.github.io/esrum/_sources/services/r.rst.txt

 *****************

-The RStudio_ servers can be found at https://esrumweb01fl/rstudio/ and https://esrumweb02fl/rstudio/.
-To connect to this server, you must
+The RStudio_ servers can be found at https://esrumweb01fl/rstudio/ and https://esrumweb02fl/rstudio/ where you log in with your UCPH credentials.

-#.
-Be a member of the ``SRV-esrumweb-users`` group.
-Simply follow the
-   steps in the :ref:`s_applying_for_access` section, and apply for access to this group.

-#.
-Be connected via the UCPH VPN (a wired connection at CBMR is *not*
+Like for the HPC machines you must have followed the steps in the :ref:`s_applying_for_access` section be connected via the UCPH VPN (a wired connection at CBMR is *not* sufficient).
-   sufficient).
 See :ref:`p_usage_connecting` for more information.

-Once you have been been made a member of the ``SRV-esrumweb-users`` and connected using the VPN or a wired connection at CBMR, simply visit https://esrumweb01fl/rstudio/ or https://esrumweb02fl/rstudio/ and login using your UCPH credentials.

 For your username you should use the short form: